tensorflow/ngraph-bridge/README.md

 ## Build in docker

 Building in docker provides a consistent environment regardless of what OS you're on, where the environment includes python3.5, tooling, tensorflow and ngraph-bridge.
 Using docker as the build environment is integrated into the following scripts: build_tf.py, build_ngtf.py and test_ngtf.py.
-If these scripts are called with the the option `--run_in_docker` they will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
+If these scripts are called with the option `--run_in_docker` they will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
 Running within docker provides a consistent build environment while allowing the build artifacts to be output to the docker host's directories.
 Usage for each scripts is shown below:

         ./build_tf.py --build_base
         ./build_ngtf.py --build_base